iron-io/docs/_posts/2012-04-16-worker-platforms-engineyard.md

 on the first page you see.
 Your tokens can be accessed by clicking "My Account" in the top right and clicking "API Tokens".

+Alternatively, if you click on any of your app environments, you'll see IronWorker listed in the Add-ons box.
+Click "Show Vars" under IronWorker to show the project ID and token.

 ### Removing IronWorker

 You can remove IronWorker from your Engine Yard control panel.
 We're sad to